cjbassi/gotop/README.md

 ## Installation

 Go programs compile to a single binary and there are currently prebuilt ones for 32/64bit Linux, ARM Linux, and 32/64bit OSX.
-Either clone the repo and run [download.sh](https://github.com/cjbassi/gotop/blob/master/download.sh) to download the correct binary, use the AUR if you're on Arch Linux, or build from source.

 ### Using Git

+Clone the repo then run [download.sh](https://github.com/cjbassi/gotop/blob/master/download.sh) to download the correct binary:

 ```
 git clone --depth 1 https://github.com/cjbassi/gotop.git /tmp/gotop